averageflow/spring-warehouse-frontend/README.md

+# Spring Warehouse frontend
+This is the frontend for [the RESTful Java Spring Boot API, called Spring Warehouse](https://github.com/averageflow/spring-warehouse).

+This project has been created with React using hooks and functional components, and TypeScript.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).